Automattic/create-content-model/README.md

 ## Development

-* `npm install` to install the dependencies
+* Run `npm install` to install the dependencies
-* `npm run dev-server` to start the local WordPress server
+* Run `npm run dev-server` to start the local WordPress server
-* open new terminal window
-* `npm start` to start the JavaScript bundler watcher
+* In a new terminal window, run `npm start` to start the JavaScript bundler watcher

 ### Bundling

 Run `npm run plugin-zip` to create a zip file of the plugin.
 This will automatically bundle the JavaScript files.
-We will update this with versioning when that is in place.

 ## Contribute & Contact